Developer Guide

 trinity.common.workflows.Workflow

-.
+is executed.
 It defines the interaction flow between Agents and Environments, including logic similar to Rollout and Reward calculations in other frameworks.
 After execution, it generates a list ofExperience

 .
 Trinity-RFT includes several built-in workflows:MathWorkflow